 For this example and simplicity, I will hard code these property in the Java code itself:

-• line 8-12, the system environment variables are set to point to the keystore and trust store (this should be externalized)
+- line 8-12, the system environment variables are set to point to the keystore and trust store (this should be externalized)

-• line 14, the Redis URL start with rediss with 2 s to indicate that the connection should be encrypted
+with 2 s to indicate that the connection should be encrypted - line 17, set the database password

 More information in the documentation “Using Redis with Java”.